mrciolino/wiki-backup/characters/Bazvrah.md

 >
 > Curse.
 Immediately after you successfully hit a creature with a melee attack using the dagger, make a DC 12 Wisdom saving throw.
 On a failure, you enter a stabbing frenzy and must use each turn to move to the nearest creature and use your action to make a melee attack with the dagger.
 If you have the extra attack feature, make as many attacks as each action will allow.
 Repeat the saving throw at the end of each turn, ending the frenzy on a success.

-Thes two items allowed a blood fueled rage where repeated strikes against a single target could only be stopped by abnormal forces.
+Thes two items allowed a blood fueled rage where the stabbing wouldn't stop.
+This gave Bazvrah a non-zero chance to kill any enemy (0.27% chance to do over 50 damage).

+## The End of Bazvrah